 Using Google Search Console

 Google Search Console is an essential tool that provides insights into your website’s performance in terms of Core Web Vitals.
+Site owners can use this tool to monitor and improve their core web vitals data.
 Navigate to the Google Search Console dashboard to access the detailed Core Web Vitals report.

 The Core Web Vitals report offers insights into the performance of key metrics, allowing you to identify areas for improvement related to three core web vitals.